RooCodeInc/Roo-Code-Marketplace/README.md

 + `mcp` with access token inputs.
 + `mode` / `prompt` with feature flags.
 + And further customizations that a creator can imagine.
-  + E.g: a `package` could prompts you for where should their context folder should be located.
+  + E.g: a `package` could prompt you for the location of its context folder.

 ## Contributing Process